 An employee is a resident of the Netherlands when this country is his/her permanent place of residence.
 It is unclear whether an employee is a resident of the Netherlands when he/she lives or resides in both the Netherlands and a foreign country.
 If, for example, the employee’s entire family lives abroad, the children go to school abroad, and the employee has bank accounts abroad, then he is not a resident of the Netherlands.
 You yourself must assess whether the country designated by your employee as place of residence is in line with other information they have given you.
 If that is the case, then you may assume it is the correct place of residence.

 You therefore determine where an employee lives on the basis of all the facts and circumstances known to you.
 For example: the place of residence that the employee provides to you as one of the details of payroll taxes, travel allowances that you pay him and details for assessing the insurance obligation.

 Retention of payroll taxes details and submission of the details

 You retain the payroll taxes details for at least 5 calendar years after the termination of the relevant employee's employment.
 You retain these details with your payroll records.
-The Tax and Customs Administration may request you to furnish these details.
+We may request you to furnish these details.